dvloplerz/github_resume/README.md

 ## 📌 Overview

 **EN:**
-This is the server-side implementation of a basic Todo app.
+This is the server-side implementation of a basic Todo and expense tracking app.
 Currently, you can interact with it using **cURL** or **Postman** only.
 Data is stored temporarily in memory without a database.